-The application period for the support periods from August to October 2020, November to December 2020 and January to February 2021 ended on the 15th June 2021.
-The application period for support periods from March to June 2021 ended on the 15th of September 2021.
-The closing date for receipt of applications for the support periods from July to September 2021 was the 30th of November 2021.
+The application period for the support periods from August to October 2020, November to December 2020 and January to February 2021 ended on 15 June 2021.
+The application period for the support periods from March to June 2021 ended on 15 September 2021.
+The application deadline for support periods July to September 2021 was 30 November 2021.

-Trading partnerships with at least one natural person registered as a partner as of 28th of February 2021 which had suffered a substantial loss of turnover as a result of the ongoing pandemic could apply for turnover support.
+Trading partnerships with at least one natural person registered as a partner as of 31 December 2021 which have suffered a substantial loss of turnover as a result of the ongoing pandemic can apply for turnover support.

 What requirements must be met in order for the County Administrative Board to award the support?

-- the trading partnership recorded a turnover of at least SEK 180,000 x the number of partners throughout 2019 for the support periods July to September 2021
+- the trading partnership had a turnover of at least SEK 180,000 during the whole of 2019 x the number of partners as of 31 December 2021

 - the loss of turnover was caused by the pandemic